-Under our articles of association, our share capital may, to the exclusion of the pre-emptive rights of shareholders, be increased by a maximum aggregate amount of CHF 577,647.60 through the issuance of not more than 1,444,119 common shares, which would have to be fully paid-in, with a nominal value of CHF 0.40 each, by the exercise of option or conversion rights that have been granted to employees, members of the board of directors or consultants of the Company or of one of our subsidiaries through one or more equity incentive plans created by the board of directors.
-Of this amount, CHF 371,743.60 or 929,359 common shares remains available, taking into account all options granted as of the date of this prospectus.
+"The Corporation's share capital shall, to the exclusion of the pre-emptive rights and advance subscription rights of shareholders, be increased by a maximum aggregate amount of CHF 2,600,000.00 through the issuance of not more than 6,500,000 registered shares, which shall be fully paid-in, with a nominal value of CHF 0.40 each, by issuance of shares upon the exercise of options or pre-emptive rights thereof, which have been issued or granted to employees, Members of the Board of Directors or consultants of the Corporation or of one of its Group companies according to one or several equity incentive plans or regulations issued by the Board of Directors.
+The details shall be determined by the Board of Directors."